Darkle/create-lightscript-app/README.md

 To create a LightScript skeleton for the web, run `npm init lightscript-app my-app-name`

-To create a LightScript skeleton for the server, run `npm init lightscript-app my-app-name --server`
+To create a LightScript skeleton for the server, run `npm init lightscript-app my-app-name --node`

-To create a LightScript skeleton for an app that has both server js and web js, run `npm init lightscript-app my-app-name --serverandweb`
+To create a LightScript skeleton for an app that has both server js and web js, run `npm init lightscript-app my-app-name --nodeandweb`